Wood Smoke Reduction Strategy

 Select members of the Roundtable may form working groups to explore a specific task on an as needed basis.

 The CVRD expects the implementation of a Regional Airshed Protection Strategy will be a long term endeavour.
-The chart below represents some of the main milestones we are hoping to achieve in the next three years.
+The chart below summarizes some of the milestones achieved to so far:

 |1.
 Formation of the Airshed Roundtable, Steering Committee and Working Groups|